+Wildland fires in Mono County have ranged from fires that burned less than 1 acre in size to the Cannon Fire in Walker in 2002, which burned 22,750 acres.
 With its sloped geography, vegetation, and climate, Mono County has many fire-prone landscapes, on both public and private lands.
 Wildfire burns indiscriminately across property boundaries, which means that the way potential fuels are managed on one piece of property can affect wildfire risk on neighboring lands.
-Public lands surrounding communities in the county contain highly flammable vegetation that in many cases has not been thinned in years.
+Public lands surrounding communities in the County contain highly flammable vegetation that in many cases has not been thinned in years.
 The area experiences high temperatures and high winds over mountainous terrain that makes firefighting difficult.
 Highway and air access to the area is limited, further increasing the difficulty of fighting wildland fires.
 Continued population growth into WUI areas, but unchanging relative isolation from resources, and an increasing frequency of elevated fire weather conditions present major challenges to county residents.

 Cal Fire is required by state law to map areas of significant fire hazards based on fuels, terrain, weather, and other relevant factors.
-These zones, referred to as fire hazard severity zones (FHSZ), influence how people construct buildings and protect property to reduce risk associated with wildland fires.
+These zones, referred to as FHSZ, influence how people construct buildings and protect property to reduce risk associated with wildland fires.
 As required by law, the model evaluates hazard, but not risk.
 The model underlying FHSZ evaluates properties using characteristics that affect the probability of the area burning and potential fire behavior in the area.
 Many factors are considered such as fire history, existing and potential fuel, flame length, blowing embers, terrain, weather and the likelihood of buildings igniting.
 Fire hazard severity has two key components: probability of burning and expected fire behavior.
 The factors considered in determining hazard are: 1) how often an area will burn; and 2) when it does burn, what characteristics might lead to buildings being ignited?